opensvc/docs.opensvc.com/source/agent.architecture.rst

-Agent architecture
+Agent Architecture
 ******************

-The scheduler entry-point
+The Scheduler Entry-Point
 =========================

 The OpenSVC daemon runs the node scheduler every minute, which in turn runs each service schedulers in separate threads.